vonum/book-shelf/README.md

 - Art of Loving
 - **_The Sovereign Individual _** - Mastering the Transaition to the Information
     Age
+- The Mom Test - How to talk to customers & learn if your business is a good idea when everyone is lying to you

 ### Books to Read:
 #### Engineering